Arlen22/TiddlyServer/README.md

 # Questions or Comments?
  - Feature requests!
 If you have a feature you would like to see, open an issue and I will see what I can do.
 I see many possibilities with this app, and your requests will show me where to focus next.
  - If you see a bug, please open an issue describing what is going on and I will try to answer it.

+# A word to you

+If you want to help cover the cost of making this all happen, use https://www.paypal.me/Arlen22.
+Your help is appreciated and may help further development.